How to Become a Good Freelancer in 2023?

 How can you do that?

-I recommend you to use tools like skype for calls, task management software like trello, asana or teamwork for better project interaction with clients and a scheduler like google calendar to take care of your work reminders.
+I recommend you to use tools like skype for calls, task management software like Trello, asana, or teamwork for better project interaction with clients, and a scheduler like a google calendar to take care of your work reminders.

 Do not forget to have an account on PayPal, stripe for receiving online payments.